bottkars/azure-pcf-opsman-powershell/README.md

 when using PAS Autopilot, a SSL Certificate is required for the pcf subdomain, containing wildcars SAN´s for vwarious PCF subdomains. the Cerificate must have the name of the pcfsubdomain.azurestackdomain.crt
 if issued from a private / self signed Authority, the ca´s CERT must be appended to the file.
 for testing on AzureStack / ASDK, you can use the [certificate helper script](/create_certs.ps1) script.
-To install OpenSSL, simply run the helper [helper script](/prepare_utils.ps1), that will also install PivPosh
+To install OpenSSL, simply run the helper [utilities helper script](/prepare_utils.ps1), that will also install PivPosh
 ### usage

 there is one central PS1 Script to deploy OPS Manager.